Synonym(s)

 Internal therapyThis section has been translated automatically.

-- Alternative: combination of an H1-AH (e.g., desloratadine 10 mg/day) with dapsone (50-150 mg/day).
+Combination of an H1-AH (e.g. desloratadine 10 mg / day) with dapsone (50-150 mg / day)

-- Casuistic: Dapsone (low evidence):50-100 mg/day p.o. for 3-6 months.
-No longer mentioned in the latest guideline.
+- Casuistic: Dapsone (low evidence): 50-100 mg / day p.o. for 3 - 6 months (no longer mentioned in the latest guideline)

-- Casuistic: Plasmapheresis/immunadsorbtion(low evidence): Last but not least, chronic urticaria in its pronounced form, especially after failure of other therapeutic approaches, represents an indication for plasmapheresis or immunadsorbtion.
-The method seems to be particularly successful in patients in whom autoantibodies against the high affinity part of IgE (α-chain) have been detected.
-These AK cause degranulation and histamine release via binding to the IgE receptor, e.g. at the surface of basophils or mast cells.
-Furthermore, this finding offers the possibility of a cost-saving reduction of the complex diagnostics in a part of the patients.
-At the same time, the high costs of the procedure must be pointed out!
+- Casuistic: Plasmapheresis / immunoadsorption (low evidence).
+Last but not least, chronic urticaria in its pronounced form, especially after failure of other therapeutic approaches, is an indication for plasmapheresis or immune adsorption.
+The method appears to be particularly successful in patients in whom autoantibodies against the high-affinity part of IgE (α chain) have been detected.
+By binding to the IgE receptor, these AK cause degranulation and histamine release, e.g. on the surface of basophils or mast cells.
+In addition, this finding offers the possibility of a cost-saving reduction in the time-consuming diagnostics for some patients.
+At the same time, the high costs of the procedure should be noted!

 Progression/forecastThis section has been translated automatically.